Amirkhan5949/MoviesHub/README.md

 MovieHub gives you the overview of Movies TV shows & Actors from the largest community network The Movie Database (TMDb), like IMDB.
 You can discover movies and TV series, or browse through many categories to get the right information.

-In this project, I will use Android with  Retrofit, Pagination,  RoomDataBase, ,Coordinater Layout & Android JetPack.
+In this project, I have used Android with  Retrofit, Pagination,  RoomDataBase, ,Coordinater Layout & Android JetPack.

 # Demo of Movie Stack App